 National School Lunch Program

 The National School Lunch Program (NSLP) is the Nation's second largest food and nutrition assistance program.
-In fiscal year (FY) 2018, it operated in nearly 100,000 public and nonprofit private schools (grades PK-12) and residential child care institutions.
-The NSLP provided low-cost or free lunches to 29.7 million children daily at a cost of $13.8 billion.
-Average participation was 1 percent less than in the previous FY and reached a 13-year low; participation was about 7 percent lower than in FY 2011 when average participation peaked at 31.8 million children.
-Participation has declined in six of the last seven years.
+In fiscal year (FY) 2019, it operated in nearly 100,000 public and nonprofit private schools (grades PK-12) and residential child care institutions.
+The NSLP provided low-cost or free lunches to 29.4 million children daily at a total cost of $14.1 billion.
+Average participation was less than 1 percent below that of the previous FY and about 8 percent lower than in FY 2011, when average participation peaked at 31.8 million children.

 Any student in a participating school can get an NSLP lunch regardless of the student's household income.
 Eligible students can receive free or reduced-price lunches: